 The Meaning of Thyroid Levels

 The most common question is regarding the normal thyroid level range.
 The thyroid produces two types of hormones which are T3 and T4.
-These hormones are primarily for the regulation of the metabolism.
+These hormones are primarily for the regulation of metabolism.
 The levels of these hormones are directly connected to another hormone called thyroid stimulating hormone (TSH) which is secreted by the pituitary gland.

 TSH is responsible for stimulating the secretion of T3 and T4.
 When the TSH level increases, this may be an indication that the thyroid gland is not working normally which may indicate hypothyroidism.
 When it decreases, it may be an indication that the thyroid gland is producing too much T3 and T4.